Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 - I've added a navigation bar to the top of every page on the site with links to each of the pages which are "Home", "Gallery" and "Contact".

 As a **user**, I want to see what type of work the photographer has done:
 - I've added a gallery page with four buttons that will display different image galleries when each button is clicked.

 As a **user**, I want to find out more about the photographer and where they're located so I can book them for an event or other photography sessions:
 - I've added a modal on each page for the "About" section which can be accessed from the navigation bar at the top of each page.
 When the user clicks "About" in the navigation bar, the modal will pop up with a short bio on the photographer and where they're currently located.
+- I've also included my current location on the "Contact" page.

 As a **user**, I want to be able to easily contact the photographer to book them for an event or session, and to ask any other quesions I may have about their work:
+- I've added a "Contact" page on the site with a form which the user can complete to send me a message.
 - I've added social links to the footer on each page.
-These will link to Instagram, LinkedIn and the "Contact" page on the site.
-Instagram and LinkedIn will open in a new tab/window so the user can easily come back to the website.
+These link to Instagram, LinkedIn and the "Contact" page on the site.
+Instagram and LinkedIn will open in a new tab/window so the user can easily come back to the site.
+- I've also included my email address on the "Contact" page which will open a new email window when clicked by the user.
+This gives the user the option to contact me by filling in the form, by sending me a message on one of my social media pages or by sending me an email.

 ### Further Testing

-As well as running each page through a validator and testing user stories, I also tested the responsiveness of the site across a number of devices using Chrome DevTools during the development process.
+As well as running each page through a validator and testing user stories, I also tested the responsiveness of the site across a number of devices and different browsers:
+- The site was tested during the development process using Chrome DevTools to test the responsiveness on different devices before pushing any changes to GitHub.
+- The site was tested on completion in Chrome, Safari and FireFox.
+- The site was also tested on personal device which include a MacBook Pro, iPad and iPhone 11.

-I also used a site called [Responsinator](https://www.responsinator.com/) to test the responsiveness of the site across different sized tablet and mobile devices.
+- I also used a site called [Responsinator](https://www.responsinator.com/) to test the responsiveness of the site across different sized tablet and mobile devices that I don't have access to.

 As well as testing the responsiveness of the site, I also tested the performance of each page on the site using [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools.
 This was a suggestion from my mentor (Antonija Simic) to check how quickly images would load on desktop and mobile.

-Below are the scores for index.html:
+- Below are the scores for index.html:

 ![Lighthouse Scores for index.html](assets/images/performance-index.jpg)

-Below are the scores for gallery.html:
+- Below are the scores for gallery.html:

 ![Lighthouse Scores for gallery.html](assets/images/performance-gallery.jpg)

-Below are the scores for contact.html:
+- Below are the scores for contact.html:

 ![Lighthouse Scores for contact.html](assets/images/performance-contact.jpg)

 ### Known Bugs